 5. Use leftovers in your stuffed peppers.

-Like I mentioned before, I really don’t like to waste food.
-If your refrigerator is like mine and filled with leftovers like: lean ground beef or ground turkey from taco night, or leftover white rice from stir fry night.
-Don’t throw it away and use the turkey or beef mixture and white rice in the filling for stuffed peppers.
+Like I mentioned before, I really don't like to waste food.
+If your refrigerator is like mine and filled with leftovers like: lean ground beef, ground chicken or ground turkey from taco night, or leftover white rice from stir fry night.
+Even quinoa is a great choice.
+Don't throw it away and use the turkey or beef mixture and white rice in the filling for stuffed peppers.